News & blog

 • Power consumption.
 Many IoT devices are battery-powered and not hard-wired.
 Keep this in mind when choosing a network, as you won’t want something too power-hungry if you’re looking for longevity.

 • Coverage range.
-If your devices span a fair distance, you’ll want to keep coverage range in mind when choosing a network.
+If your devices span a fair distance, you’ll want to keep coverage range in mind when choosing an IoT network.

 • Bandwidth.
 Some IoT devices can consume a lot of data.
-You’ll need to choose a network that can receive and process the required amount of data for your needs.
+You’ll need to choose an IoT wireless network that can receive and process the required amount of data for your needs.

 To use WiFi as an example: when using it as an IoT network, it works fine for stationary devices that don’t require a large coverage range.
-As you already know through connecting to the regular internet, WiFi connectivity is fairly limited in its parameters and can only connect so far.
-If you’re looking to connect something that requires a more flexible coverage range, you’re better off choosing a WiFi alternative.
+As you already know through connecting to the regular internet, WiFi IoT connectivity is fairly limited in its parameters and can only connect so far.
+If you’re looking to connect something that requires a more flexible coverage range, you’re better off choosing an alternative IoT wireless network.

 Assessing your core IoT needs